cwlee-quantpsych/cwlee-quantpsych.github.io/home.md

 </div>

 ***Former Investment Banker and Economist***
-Before entering academia, I worked at Korea Investment & Securities in Yeouido, Seoul, widely recognized as Korea’s wall street.
+Prior to academia, I worked at Korea Investment & Securities, one of Korea’s top-tier securities firms headquartered in Yeouido, Seoul—often referred to as Korea’s Wall Street.
 I first served as a junior investment banker in the Equity Capital Market Department, where I worked on IPOs for KOSPI and KOSDAQ, conducting due diligence, accounting analysis, and preparing listing applications.
-I later transitioned to the Research Center as a junior economist, where I authored analytical reports on global macroeconomic trends and financial markets, and led forecasting for indicators such as exchange rates, crude oil prices, and international policy rates.
+I later transitioned to the Research Center as a junior economist, where I authored economic reports on global macro-financial trends and led forecasts for key indicators such as exchange rates, oil prices, and international policy rates.

 <div class="custom-copy" style="max-width:96vw;margin:40px auto 24px;padding:16px 32px 0;text-align:center;color:var(--unc-dark);font-size:14px;opacity:.9;border-top:1px solid rgba(19,41,75,.15);">
   © 2025 Chaewon Lee.
 All rights reserved.